eslam-aboutaleb/BingBong-Game/README.md

     Try to catch the ball with the racket if you missed it the other player will win a point.

-If the user's system is linux change the macros in UserOS_Lib.h the game is By default runs on windows.
+If the user's system is linux change the macros in UserOS_Lib.h, the game By default runs on windows.